Hedgehogs can make great pets for the right people but are you one of them?

-Hedgehogs may not be suitable for children under 12 or children who may be rough with them.
+It may not be suitable for rough children or under 12 years old

-Though hedgehogs are generally calm and peaceful pets, they are very timid creatures, and can become nervous and extend their quills if handles roughly.
-For this reason, hedgehogs should not be handled by very young children, or children who may not be ready to handle the hedgehog carefully.
+Though hedgehogs are generally calm and peaceful pets.
+Also, they are very timid creatures and can become nervous and extend their quills if handled roughly.

-If your children are typically loud and rambunctious, you may want to consider another pet.
+If your kids are typically loud and rowdy, you may want to consider another pet.
 Hedgehogs can become very frightened by loud noises!

 Hedgehog Temperament & Personality

-While a hedgehog’s are not as sharp as they look, they can poke you, especially if the hedgehog is curled up in defensive mode.
+While a hedgehog’s quills are not as sharp as they look, they can poke you, especially if they have adopted a defensive mode.

-Pet hedgehogs are not naturally aggressive animals, and while they have the ability to bite, they will only bite for a few reasons:
+Pet hedgehogs are not naturally aggressive animals, and while they can bite, they will only do it for a few reasons:

-– Discomfort / Defense: If you are handling your pet hedgehog when he feels overwhelmed or uncomfortable, or if you mishandle him, he may bite in attempt to let you know that he wants to be left alone.
+– Discomfort / Defense: If you are handling your pet hedgehog when it feels overwhelmed or uncomfortable, or if you mishandle it, it may bite to let you know that it wants to be left alone.

 – Eating: If you have any scent of food on your hands, your hedgie may attempt to nibble, thinking that you are a tasty treat!